It’s the record no AFL club wants, but this Sunday the Essendon Football Club notches 6000 days without winning a final!

-Since then Sheeds left, Hird left, Matty Knights became coach, He got sacked, they made Hird the coach, the Dons got really, really, really good and very fit at the start of 2012 only to fall off due to soft tissue injuries that season, made a few finals and lost and have we forgotten anything?
-Oh yeah,. the supplements scandal.
-That old chestnut.
+Sheedy left, Hird left, Matty Knights became coach, He got sacked, they made Hird the coach, the Dons got really, really, really good and very fit at the start of 2012 only to fall off due to soft tissue injuries that season, made a few finals and lost and have we forgotten anything?

-It’s fair to say, it’s been a bloody long time since the Bombers had a finals win and it’s coming close to 20 years since they last won the flag.
+It’s fair to say, it’s been a bloody long time since the Bombers had a finals win.

-The Neds blog has hopped in the Delorian, set the date to September 4th, 2004 to bring you a snapshot of what the world was like when the Bombers last won a final.
+We here at Neds have hopped in the Delorian, set the date to September 4th, 2004 to bring you a snapshot of what the world was like when the Bombers last won a final.

 In the week leading up to the Bombers last taste of finals victory, the then Prime Minister John Howard had visited the governor-general and called the Federal Election for October the 9th that year.